 — Henry Youle Hind, Narrative of the Canadian Red River Exploring Expedition of 1857 and of the Assiniboine and Saskatchewan Exploring Expedition of 1858, Vol. I, Chapter 25

-I find myself thinking a lot about my great-great-great-great-great-uncle John, who helped run one of the biggest “industrial” sites on the Canadian Prairies during his lifetime, but would not live to see (or use) a functioning water pump.
-I assume so, at least — he died only three or four years later, in 1861, after one Paulette Chartrain (a distant relative of MMF President David Chartrand) stabbed him in the ribs in an argument over a salt kettle.
-Chartrain was tried at the Quarterly General Court, and sentenced to ten months for the crime of manslaughter (of which he served six).
-James Monkman would survive his youngest son; he died in 1865, and is buried at the Old Stone Church in St. Peter, Dynevor.
+Lately, I find myself thinking a lot about great-great-great-great-great-uncle John, who helped to run one of the largest “industrial” sites on the Canadian Prairies during his lifetime, but who never lived to see (or use) a functioning water pump.
+I assume as much, at least — he died soon after, in 1861, when another man named Paulette Chartrain (a distant relative to David Chartrand) stabbed him between the ribs, during an argument over a salt kettle.
+Chartrain would be tried at the Quarterly General Court of Assiniboia, found guilty of manslaughter, and was sentenced to ten months imprisonment (of which he served six).
+James Monkman would survive his youngest son; he is buried at the Old Stone Church in St. Peter, Dynevor.

-I think about Hind — an unambiguous racist, if it needs saying — dismissing out-of-hand the complaints of the largely Métis workforce as being “of no moment”, while in the same breath declaring their worksite to be “of the rudest description”, and asserting that with just a modicum of effort and know-how, the whole operation could be far more capable and fit-for-purpose.
-“By the employment of simple artifices”, Hind would remark elsewhere in his report, “the yield might be greatly increased, and its market value reduced to one-fourth the price it brings at the settlements”.
+I find myself thinking about Hind — an unambiguous racist, if it needs saying — who dismissed the complaints of the local workforce out-of-hand as being “of no moment”, while in the same breath declaring their worksite to be “of the rudest description”, and asserting that with even a modicum of effort and know-how, the whole operation could be made greatly more capable and fit-for-purpose.
+“By the employment of simple artifices”, Hind remarks elsewhere in his report, “the yield might be greatly increased, and its market value reduced to one-fourth the price it brings at the settlements”.

-One hundred and sixty-some years later, you and I face altogether different challenges than those of our forebears.
-Our worlds, our technologies, our labours and our anxieties are starkly unalike.
-But I do not believe for a moment that we are all that greatly changed, for all the intervening years.
-People can still be relied upon to be people, for better and or worse…
+One hundred and sixty-some years on from them, you and I face altogether different challenges than those of our forebears.
+Our worlds, our technologies, our labours and our anxieties are all starkly unalike.
+However I do not believe for one moment that we are changed all that much, for all the intervening years.
+People, for better and for worse, may still be relied upon to be people…

 But, here is a pump.
-I’ve tried to explain its workings to you, as best I can.
-May you comprehend its advantage readily!
+I have tried to explain its workings to you, as best I can.
+May you readily comprehend the advantage to be derived!

 -R.